LeeSherwin/docs/source/index.html.md

 This endpoint allows users to get system status, Incidents and planned maintenance.

 The system status can also be obtained through email, SMS, webhook, RSS/Atom feed.
-Users can You can click <a href='https://status.huobigroup.com/'>here</a> to subscribe.
+Users can click <a href='https://status.huobigroup.com/'>here</a> to subscribe.
 The subscription function depends on Google services.
 Before you subscribe, please ensure that you can access Google services normally.

 ```shell
 curl "https://status.huobigroup.com/api/v2/summary.json"